Westerface/software-design-vu/docs/assignment2.md

 Setting the dashboard button

 `private void setupOptionsButton(JButton optionButton)`\
-When double click a button a list item a dialog box will popup with three buttons.
+When double click a button a list item, a dialog box will pop up with three buttons.
 We use this to set their look and feel.

 `private void setOptionsDialogSettings(JDialog optionsDialog)`\
 Creating the dialog box with the options per item such as edit/delete/copy